BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Wire gauge

 The wires connected to your element should be of sufficient diameter (gauge) to transport the current drawn by your element.
-In the US and Canada diameters of electrical wires are standardized in the American Wire Gauge (AWG).
+In the US and Canada diameters of electrical wires are standardized in the American Wire Gauge (AWG) standard.
 Bigger diameter wires get a lower number.
 Typical 14-gauge wires and cables can carry 15A of current, 12-gauge can carry 20A.
 In Europe and most of the rest of the world, electrical wires are specified by their cross-sectional area measured in square millimeters (mm<sup>2</sup>).
 For instance, the 3 and 5 wire cables we [sell](https://store.brewpi.com/temperature-control/cables) at BrewPi consist of 2.5mm<sup>2</sup> wires and can carry 16A of current.
 When unsure, ask your local hardware store or electrician about the required cable diameter for your element.

 TODO: maximum kabel stroom staat niet in de store, hoe mee om gaan?